Tuition and Aid

 It is highly recommended that students take the GMAT prior to commencing their first year of legal studies.

-Students receiving scholarships from the School of Law will have those scholarships applied to the 1st, 3rd and 4th years of the program according to the Law School's scholarship policy in effect at the time the student entered.
-Any scholarships awarded by the MBA program will be applied to the students 2nd year in the program.
+Students receiving scholarships from the School of Law will have those scholarships applied to the first, third and fourth years of the program according to the law school's scholarship policy in effect at the time the student entered.
+Any scholarships awarded by the MBA program will be applied to the students second year in the program.
 Thus, a JD/MBA student's law scholarship will be suspended during the second year of the program while the student engages in primarily MBA work.
-The renewal of a law scholarship after the 1st year will be based on the student's ranking within the Law School cohort group with whom he/she entered.
+The renewal of a law scholarship after the first year will be based on the student's ranking within the law school cohort group with whom he/she entered.
 Thereafter, law scholarship awards will be based on the student's ranking within the full-time law class that is completing the 2L year of the JD only.